-Welcome to February!
-We would like to acknowledge that this is a CHALLENGE and may not always be the easiest to keep up with.
+We would like to acknowledge that the 3-Season Diet is challenging and may not always be the easiest to keep up with.
 Just do your best—your health and immunity will thank you.
 This time of year provides an excellent opportunity to expand your taste buds and take advantage of all the variety and flavors winter offers.

 Local seasonal foods are not only good for your health, they’re easy on your wallet!